shaniyas/SQLProject1/README.md

 More user engagement is represented by the Comments table.
 Users can comment on movie reviews, which forms a one-to-many relationship between Reviews and Comments, as each review can have multiple comments.
 Each comment is tied to a specific user, creating another one-to-many relationship between the User and Comments entities.

 The platform operates on a subscription-based model, which is reflected in the Subscriptions entity.
 Users may subscribe to different tiers, such as Free, Pro, or Patron, to unlock various platform features.
-The BillingHistory table captures payment transactions related to these subscriptions.
-There is a one-to-many relationship between User and BillingHistory, as a user can have multiple subscription payments over time.
-Similarly, a one-to-many relationship exists between Subscriptions and BillingHistory, as each subscription type can be linked to multiple transactions.
+The billingHistory table captures payment transactions related to these subscriptions.
+There is a one-to-many relationship between User and billingHistory, as a user can have multiple subscription payments over time.
+Similarly, a one-to-many relationship exists between Subscriptions and billingHistory, as each subscription type can be linked to multiple transactions.

 <img width="917" alt="Screenshot 2025-03-17 at 1 11 45 PM" src="https://github.com/user-attachments/assets/d0457f75-6f2f-4be3-a5cb-4ce9258e04b2" />